pietgeursen/sbot-rtc/README.md

 ## Open issues to think about:

-- handling the isDownloading state when scheduling peer connections.
+- [] handling the isDownloading state when scheduling peer connections.
-- version numbers!
+- [] version numbers!
-- sorting hubs if they fail to connect.
+- [] de-prioritising hubs / peers if they fail to connect.
-- weaving the hubs list into the multiserver server. => DONE!
+- [] weaving the hubs list into the multiserver server. => DONE!

 ## Peers state manager